Aleimar/witAI101/README.md

  Now, you are in the understanding tab of Wit.ai.

 ### Step 2: Adding sample Utterances
-We will now add sample to train our app.
+We will now add sample utterances to train our app.

 <p align="center">
 <img src="https://aleimar.github.io/witAI101/images/understanding.png">
  </p>

-* In the utterance bar, type the sample utterances for our app.
+* In the utterance bar, type the sample utterance for our app.
 ``` Book me a flight to the Philippines this Friday ```